berkayozdin/bwHC-REST-API-Gateway/deployment/README.md

     # ...

     # Ensure that all calls to Peer-to-peer or ETL API endpoints
-    # are directed to mutual SSL reverse proxy above
+    # are directed to mutual SSL/TLS reverse proxy above
     location /bwhc/peer2peer/ {
       return 308 https://localhost:8443/bwhc/peer2peer/;
     }